nus-cs2103/website-base/admin/exams-f2f.md

 * Duration: **45 minutes** (recommended: allocate 2.5 minutes per question, which gives you a 5 minutes buffer)
 * **Most MCQ question will also have a follow up question.**<br>
   Answering at least 75% of the follow-up questions can earn you full marks for follow up questions.<br>
-  **Submitting the answer to a fullow up question is done the same as submitting feedback for a question** (explained above), repeated below for your reference:
+  **Submitting the answer to a follow-up question is done the same as submitting feedback for a question** (explained above), repeated below for your reference:

 <include src="exam-follow-up-questions-fragment.md" />

 * Here is an example question.
-The answer is `a` and the justification can be `OOP is only one of the choices for an SE project`.
+The answer is `a` and the answer to the follow-up question can be `OOP is only one of the choices for an SE project`.
 <div class="indented-level2">

 <panel haader="A sample question" expanded >

 Choose the <span class="text-danger">**incorrect**</span> statement.

-<span class="text-info">[Justification: Why is it incorrect?]</span>
+<span class="text-info">[Follow-up question: Why is it incorrect?]</span>

 A. Software engineering projects always use OOP.<br>
 B. Some software engineering projects can be large and complex.<br>